How Many Words In The National Anthem

 Explore the Full Poem

 Most people are only familiar with the first verse of "The Star-Spangled Banner."
-However, reading the complete four-verse poem can provide a richer understanding of Key's original intent and the historical context in which it was written.
+Even so, reading the complete four-verse poem can provide a richer understanding of Key's original intent and the historical context in which it was written.
 The additional verses offer insights into the challenges and anxieties of the War of 1812 and the hopes and aspirations of the young nation.

 Reflect on the Lyrics